 Themes are a great way to add a little something extra to your event, and give your buyer something they likely haven’t experienced yet.
 If the style of your home lends itself well to a certain theme, consider offering food in that vein.
 Says real estate agent Julie Chin of New Jersey, “For example–if the home is Spanish Hacienda style–why not present delicious tapas?”

-More subtle themes can also be employed- maybe drinks in a tudor style home are served in goblets.
+More subtle themes can also be employed- maybe drinks in a Tudor style home are served in goblets.
 If a theme naturally works in your home, go for it— just don’t make it over the top.

-Themes can be fun without being overtly cheesy, and yours should offer the buyer something they can enjoy quickly as they move through the home.
+Themes can be fun without being overly cheesy, and yours should offer the buyer something they can enjoy quickly as they move through the home.
 Says Chin, “These days hosting an open house is about an experience even though the prospective home buyer may not have the opportunity to spend too much time at any given open house.”

 3. Host An “Extreme Real Estate Open House”